nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `timetable [DATE]`

 * The date is an optional parameter.
-If there is no date entered, it will display timetable of the current week.
-Otherwise, for example, by typing `2021-3-28`, it will shows the timetable of the week that contains 28 March 2021.
+If there is no date entered, it will display the timetable of the current week.
+Otherwise, by typing `2021-3-28`, it will show the week's timetable that contains 28 March 2021.
 * The date format `yyyy-mm-dd` must be strictly followed. e.g. `2021-3-1` or `2021-03-01`.

 ### Budget Tracker
-This features allows tutee to track and manage his/her budget allocated to tuitions.
+This feature allows tutees to track and manage his/her budget allocated to tuitions.

 ![Budget Ui](images/ug-images/Budget.png)

 #### Add a budget: `add_budget`